iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> You may want to look at power usage.
+Depending on how close I am to another phone? my phone chews through its battery.
+Sitting with my wife at home and in less than 5 hours, it ate through 45% of my battery.
+Prior to the installation of ABTraceTogether, I never used my battery up in a day; sometimes would get two days.
+It is also heating my phone up due to excessive battery usage.
+Please resolve this issue so I do not need to uninstall the app.<br> :date: __2020-06-13 22:03:04__

+> Brand new phone and totally drains my battery.
+Had to uninstall, sadly 😞<br> :date: __2020-06-09 20:04:20__

 > Just an overhyped app.
 Bluetooth always need to on.
 Drain battery faster<br> :date: __2020-06-08 00:03:11__